 Committing a batch

-Note: after committing a batch, entries cannot be deleted or added; however, they can be edited.
+After committing a batch, entries cannot be deleted or added.
+However, they can be edited.

 Editing entries